danielsanei/uav-replenishment/README.md

 - [Get Started With Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit)

 ### ROS2 Humble Docker Container
 In our project, we advised to use ROS2 Humble for the development environment.
 However, our host machine (the Jetson Nano) was flashed with Ubuntu 18.04 version, whereas ROS2 Humble required Ubuntu 22.04 version.
-To resolve this conflict, we pulled a Docker image for ROS2 Humble, and ran the container to continue development. <br />
+To resolve this conflict, we pulled a Docker image for ROS2 Humble, and ran the container to continue development. <br/>
 More in-depth details and instructions can be found in the [Jetson Nano Documentation](https://github.com/danielsanei/uav-replenishment/blob/b42760e34546f4c06329e9983a741f20d9fe8993/admin/documentation/Jetson%20Nano.pdf) within `/admin/documentation`.
 For simple instructions, please refer to the following:
 1. Open a terminal window inside the host machine's Ubuntu 18.04 version.
 To pull the Docker image with Ubuntu 22.04 version for ROS2 Humble:
 ```